zedlopez/ifm/The Recipe Book.md

 ## Clothing

 ^^{wearable (thing)+prop+} ^^{wearable (thing)+propcat+}^^{containers+kind+: pockets in clothing}
-A person can wear any (portable) thing which has the "wearable" property.
-(This property seldom needs to be quoted because it is deduced automatically from sentences like "Trevor wears a red hat.")
+A person can wear any (portable) thing which has the `wearable` property.
+(This property seldom needs to be quoted because it is deduced automatically from sentences like `Trevor wears a red hat.`)

 In most traditional IF, clothing is only used when it is exceptional in some way.
 That is, we ignore the three to eight different garments most people are wearing at any given time–the everyday clothes which people wear without thinking about them–and only simulate the unexpected extras: a borrowed jaunty red hat, a radiation-proof space suit, and so on.